-Minnesota Housing has two annual HTC funding cycles, Round 1 and Round 2, to allocate the state's tax credit volume cap.
-Applications for tax credits in association with tax exempt volume limited bonds are accepted year round on a pipeline basis.
+Minnesota Housing has two annual HTC funding cycles, Round 1 and Round 2, to allocate the state's HTC volume cap.
+Applications for HTCs in association with tax exempt volume limited bonds are accepted year round on a pipeline basis.

-Round 1 uses a forward selection process, with selections taking place in the fall of the year proceeding the allocation year of the credits.
-During Round 1, for-profit applicants must apply directly to the suballocator for a credit allocation if the project falls within a suballocator's jurisdiction.
+Round 1 uses a forward selection process, with selections taking place in the fall of the year proceeding the allocation year of the HTCs.
+During Round 1, for-profit applicants must apply directly to the suballocator for an HTC allocation if the project falls within a suballocator's jurisdiction.
 Nonprofit applicants may apply to the Minnesota Housing nonprofit set-aside or the suballocator individually or concurrently.
-Any unused tax credits are returned to Minnesota Housing prior to Round 2.
+Any unused HTCs are returned to Minnesota Housing prior to Round 2.

-Round 2 makes available for allocation any tax credits remaining or returned since Round 1.
-Additionally, Round 2 establishes a waiting list for credits that may be returned.
+Round 2 makes available for allocation any HTCs remaining or returned since Round 1.
+Additionally, Round 2 establishes a waiting list for HTCs that may be returned.
 In Round 2, all projects located in suballocator jurisdictions may apply directly to Minnesota Housing.